rodeoflagellum/rodeoflagellum.github.io/notes/_posts/2022-06-13-per-trials-decision-making.md

     - ~80:
     - ~90: Solve some major problem
     - ~100: Helping humanity as a whole
-- Frequency: A term for how frequently I suspect
+- Frequency: A term for how frequently I suspect -->
-- Error: How incorrect I am in a "good" direction vs. in a "poor" direction.
-For example, a score of 50 means that I was mostly on point with the values, and a score of 98 means that something was much better overall than I expected (this could be in terms of completion time, importance, YHat, ...).
-All error scores start at 50.

 <!-- What is valuable or important to me in life?
 \